saasquatch/saasquatch-docs/src/guides/email.md

 Referral SaaSquatch provides a complete notification email service for your referral program.

-Email notifications are available to be sent whenever a referred user signs up for a new trial or free account, and then again whenever a referred user converts to “paid” as a successful referral.
+Email notifications are available to be sent whenever a referred user signs up for a new trial or free account, and then again whenever a referred user converts to "paid" as a successful referral.
 These notifications allow the referrer to track the progress of their referrals and be notified when they have earned a reward.

 The content of the emails sent to your customers through Referral SaaSquatch can also be customized using the theme engine.
 Basic plans have the ability to customize the header image, title, and content of the message they send to their users.
 Pro and Enterprise accounts are able to fully customize the email theme through a similar manner to their [widget customization](https://docs.referralsaasquatch.com/themes/).